HewlettPackard/hpe-sd-cloud/kubernetes/helm/charts/README.md

 - `/templates/redis/`: support files for the Redis deployment
 - `/charts/`: additional helm charts, needed as a dependency

-As prerequisites for this deployment a database, a namespace and two persistent volumes are required.

 ## Prerequisites
+As prerequisites for the Service Director Helm Chart deployment a database and a namespace is required.

 ### 1. Deploy database
 **If you have already deployed a database, you can skip this step!**